Welcome to today's edition of the Rush 24-7 podcast.

 That was a campaign theme.

-We were it was not the worst economy in the last fifty years, it was a mild recession.
+It was not the worst economy in the last 50 years.

 That's where that started.

-Remember the Bush administration back then wasn't responding to it because they didn't think anybody would ever elect Bill Clinton, and they weren't taking Perot seriously either.
+Remember, the Bush administration back then wasn't responding to it because they didn't think anybody would ever elect Bill Clinton, and they weren't taking Perot seriously either.

-Uh and and yet they kept hammering that worst economy in the last fifty years stuff and putting people first and all that rot gut, and it created the notion that while people were doing okay, they didn't think anybody else was, and that seems to have survived here.
+And yet they kept hammering that worst economy in the last 50 years stuff and putting people first and all that rot gut.

-A few more comments about this, but a brief timeout back in just a second.
+A few more comments about this, but a brief timeout.

-Okay, the ABC Washington Post poll revealed uh yesterday on the 15th.
+Okay, the ABC Washington Post poll revealed yesterday on the 15th, president's approval rating, 33%, congressional approval rating, whatever it is.

 How often are they doing these polls?